NSW School of Languages logo

 Course overview

-View or print a Chinese language brochure (PDF 5482KB)
+View or print a Chinese language brochure (PDF 13 MB)

-At NSW School of Languages, Years 9 and 10 students are offered the opportunity to undertake the Standard or Background course based on their background.
 Our dynamic and exciting Chinese courses offer highly engaging learning experiences with effective and innovative activities.
-Supported by our knowledgeable and passionate teachers, students work through activities on our eLearning platform and are encouraged to develop their communication skills and cultural understanding through engagement with Chinese-speaking communities and Chinese-language media.
-Our face-to-face lessons each term provide students with an unique opportunity to participate in and learn through a range of vibrant cultural activities including cooking, crafting activities and music.
+Supported by our knowledgeable and passionate teachers, students work through activities on Canvas and are encouraged to develop their communication skills and cultural understanding through engagement with Chinese-speaking communities and Chinese-language media.
+Our face-to-face lessons each term provide students with a unique opportunity to participate in and learn through a range of vibrant cultural activities including cooking, crafting activities and music.
 Your unique Chinese-learning journey at NSW School of Languages starts here!

 Chinese Beginners

-Students gain a wide exposure to the Chinese language, culture and way of life through a course complemented by e-learning delivery and a rich array of audio, video and visual material.
-The Preliminary and HSC Chinese Beginners courses are newly written courses that are designed specifically for distance education students.
-Students submit worksheets weekly on Canvas to be marked by their teacher, and they also have weekly speaking lessons to develop their speaking skills and receive additional feedback and support.
-Study days are held at the NSW School of Languages or online at various times throughout the year.
+This course is designed for students with very little or no knowledge of Chinese.
+In this course, students gain a wide exposure to the Chinese language, culture and way of life through a program complemented by e-learning delivery and a rich array of audio, video, and visual material.
+The Preliminary and HSC Chinese Beginners courses are designed specifically for distance education students; hence, the courses are set for self-directed study.
+Students are expected to submit work regularly, which includes handwritten submissions, interactive online tasks, and speaking lessons via online conferencing tools and/or telephone.
+Study days are also organised for students to meet and interact with their peers, held at NSL or online at various times throughout the year.

 Chinese Continuers